The Best Workout Routine for Skinny Beginners

 The Face of P90X Was a Bodybuilder

-P90X is a bodyweight workout routine supposed to help guys build muscle (among other things).
-It’s fronted by Tony Horton, who you might assume built his physique with P90X.
-But you shouldn’t make those assumptions.
+P90X is a bodyweight workout routine supposed to help guys build muscle, but it’s fronted by a bodybuilder who built his physique with weights.
+When you see Tony Horton leading the P90X workouts, you might assume he got in shape by doing P90X.
+But you can never make that assumption.
 Horton built his body by lifting weights.
 He was a bodybuilder.
-That’s why they hired him to be the face of P90X.

 I don’t mean to single out P90X.
 This is standard practice in the fitness industry and is often relatively innocent.
 You’ll have a guy who builds muscle by lifting weights.
-At that point, he loses interest in building more muscle.
-After all, he’s already muscular.
-So he becomes passionate about other things, and people never realize how he gained all his muscle.
+Once he’s happy with his muscle size, he loses interest in building more muscle, so he shifts his focus to other forms of physical activity.
 That’s what happened with Horton.
 He never lied.
 People just never bothered to check.

 The Colorado Experiment and the Magic of Muscle Memory

-In 1973, he introduced his most famous idea: High-Intensity Training (HIT).
+Jump forward to the 70s, when Arthur Jones introduced his most famous idea: High-Intensity Training (HIT).
 The idea behind HIT is that you do a single set for each exercise, moving the weight extremely slowly and going all the way to total muscular failure.
-This training style is quite hard to do with free weights simply in terms of the balance it requires.
-So to allow the lifters to focus all of their energy on simply pushing the weight through a fixed path, he recommended his Nautilus lifting machines, which he had invented for this very purpose.

-To advertise this new bulking method and his new lifting machines, he enlisted the help of his protégé, a professional bodybuilder, Casey Viator.
+To advertise his exercise machines, Jones enlisted the help of his protégé, a professional bodybuilder, Casey Viator.
 Over the course of 28 days, Arthur Jones coached Viator through the HIT program.
 They trained three times per week, with each workout lasting 30 minutes.
 In a single month, Casey Viator gained an astounding 63 pounds of muscle.

 This was unheard of at the time.
 It’s still unheard of to this day.
 Was this revolutionary new bulking routine really that powerful?
 Unfortunately, no. It wasn’t.
 A recent study looked at how training volume impacts muscle growth.
 I’ve extrapolated the results for a 150-pound man: